EDIorg/ecocomDP/README.md

 # ecocomDP
-A data pattern for ecological community data.
+A dataset design pattern for ecological community data.